 Guest blogger Helen Pritchard from NetCars gives her top three locations when driving through Belgium.

 If you’re looking for the ultimate driving holiday, Belgium is an ideal destination.
+If you are a foreigner before you can start this journey, you need to have a Belgium international driver’s license.
 Being quite a small country and having pretty good road links, Belgium can be explored easily by car and offers a road trip with a difference.
 There is plenty of history and culture to keep you occupied, from the quaint medieval towns and villages to the historic First World War museums and preserved trenches at Sanctuary Wood and Flanders Fields.

 Of course, no visit to the country would be complete without a stop off at Bruges.
 This gorgeous town is absolutely steeped in history and definitely deserves a day spent discovering everything it has to offer.
 Park on one of the out-of-town car parks (such as at the railway station) and head towards the two main squares, the Burg and the Markt.
 You can explore a variety of 13th century buildings and beautiful medieval streets before climbing the belfry at the Town Hall for great views over the town.
 There are also plenty of museums here to keep you busy, or if you prefer, you can sample some of the local delicacies in one of the cafes or restaurants.